 If you are applying to our Primary (preschool) program, serving students age 3 and 4, click this link, fill out the form, gather the required documents and $25 application fee and mail or deliver them in person to our school.
-Students must be 3 before September 1, be fully potty trained, and live in the 1st catchment zone.
+Students must be 3 on or before July 31, be fully potty trained, and live in the 1st catchment zone.
 We are no longer offering a 3 day option.
 There is no deadline for Primary applicants.
 However, we prefer to receive applications as early as possible, preferably before March 9th.
 Applications received after March 9th will be reviewed on a first come first served basis.

 If you are applying to Kindergarten, 1st, or 2nd grade, click this link, fill out the online form, then send (1) child’s original birth certificate, (2) up-to-date immunization and health records, (3) two proofs of residency, and (4) parent’s original Photo ID to the school.
 You can bring the documents in person or mail to City Garden’s Admissions Coordinator and School Secretary, 1618 Tower Grove Ave., St. Louis, MO, 63110.
 Because so many documents must be originals, you are welcome to bring them in person, have them immediately processed, and take them home again.
 If originals must be mailed, you can pick them up in person at your convenience.
 The deadline for applications for the 2018-2019 Lottery for the Charter Program is February 23, 2018 and the Lottery is to be held at the school on March 8, 2018 at 5:30 pm and is open to the public.